sgorgun/stack-task-python/README.md

 ## Purpose

-The coding exercises are designed to test knowledge of the following concepts:
+The coding exercises are designed to test your knowledge of the following concepts:

-* The default Stack interface
+* The default stack interface
-* Adjusting Stack data structure to support more complex operations
+* Adjusting the stack data structure to support more complex operations
-* Usage of Stack data structure in practice
+* Using the stack data structure in practice

 ## Overview

 The coding exercises cover the following practical problems:
-* Implementing the default Stack interface
+* Implementing the default stack interface
-* Validation of a given parentheses expression
+* Validating expressions in parentheses
-* Adjusting Stack to support `get_minimum` operation
+* Adjusting a stack to support the `get_minimum` operation
 * Reverse Polish notation (RPN) parsing

 ## Coding exercises

-### Exercise 1: Implement the default Stack interface
+### Exercise 1: Implement the default stack interface

-The following snippet contains the default interface that could be used for implementation of Stack data structure.
-Of course the interface could be expanded with additional methods if needed.
+The following snippet contains the default interface for implementing the stack data structure.
+Of course, the interface can be expanded with additional methods if necessary.

 ```python
 class Stack: